I enjoy painting fantasy art, going to art shows, creating delicious dishes, being with my grandkids, taking walks, and reading good books.

 How I Use My Electric Roaster Oven

-Roasting in a Conventional Oven versus a Portable Oven
+Roasting in a Conventional vs. Portable Oven

-Each year most of us have a large holiday meal that requires roasting a large turkey, ham or roast beef.
+Each year, most of us have a large holiday meal that requires roasting a large turkey, ham, or roast beef.
 Have you given much thought to your choice of how to roast this poultry or meat?
-Do you have a choice between your conventional oven and a portable electric oven, if not, which do you think you would prefer?
+Do you have a choice between your conventional oven and a portable electric oven?
+If not, which do you think you would prefer?

-For many years I baked our family turkey at Thanksgiving and Christmas in a conventional oven.
-It always turned out delicious but what I found for challenges is how to bake other side dishes and desserts while a turkey is baking for hours and hours in the kitchen oven.
+For many years, I baked our family turkey at Thanksgiving and Christmas in a conventional oven.
+It always turned out delicious, but what I found for challenges is how to bake other side dishes and desserts while a turkey is baking for hours and hours in the kitchen oven.
 Then I discovered the portable electric roaster.

 How to Bake a Juicy Turkey

 I like to buy two smaller turkeys for our large family of 14 people instead of one very large one.
 The smaller turkeys can be a little more tender and juicy.
-Plus we have 4 legs and 4 wings for those who like them.
-I cook one in my roaster oven and my daughter-in-law cooks the other one in hers.
+Plus, we have four legs and four wings for those who like them.
+I cook one in my roaster oven, and my daughter-in-law cooks the other one in hers.

-Prep Time: 20 minutes
+- Prep Time: 20 minutes

-Total Time: 3-4 hours
+- Total Time: 3 to 4 hours

-- fresh or frozen-thawed turkey
+- 1 fresh or frozen (thawed) turkey

 - 1/4 cup olive oil

-- 1 15 oz can chicken broth
+- 1 (15-ounce) can chicken broth

 - 3 stalks celery